 Earn cash back on travel purchases: Travel is a big expense no matter how you slice it.
 Now you can choose to earn 3% cash back on travel purchases to maximize your cash back when you book your trip with the NEA® Customized Cash Rewards Visa Signature® credit card.
-You’ll earn 3% cash back in the category of your choice: gas and EV charging stations; online shopping, including cable, internet, phone plans and streaming; dining; travel; drug stores and pharmacies; or home improvement/furnishings.
+You’ll earn 3% cash back in the category of your choice: gas and EV charging stations; online shopping, including cable, internet, phone plans and streaming; dining; travel; drug stores and pharmacies; or home improvement and furnishings.
 You’ll also automatically earn 2% cash back at grocery stores and wholesale clubs, and 1% cash back on all other purchases.
 Earn 3% and 2% cash back on the first $2,500 in combined choice category/grocery store/wholesale club purchases each quarter, then earn 1%.
 And there’s a special bonus offer for new account holders.
 Click the link above to learn more about this offer.